 Up until about 3 years ago, Ruth used a soy broth culture technique that had the ability to identify many infections that were missed by standard urine culturing.

 As science caught up, DNA sequencing methods became more widely available.
-Ruth currently uses two types of DNA sequencing – deep shotgun metagenomic sequencing by Aperiomics and Next Generation Sequencing by MicroGen DX.
+Ruth currently uses different types of DNA sequencing – polymicrobial antibiotic susceptibility testing by Pathnostics, deep shotgun metagenomic sequencing by Aperiomics and Next Generation Sequencing by MicroGen DX.